Version: 1.3

 thermometer.
 For all Alpha signs except Solar, the amount is

-attribute.
+sent in the offset attribute.
 This value is a

 single digit integer, positive or